 - Direct API.
 The caller calls

-POST /claims/evaluateto evaluate the claim, thenPOST /credentials/issueto materialize an SD-JWT VC from the stored evaluation.
+POST /v1/evaluationsto evaluate the claim, thenPOST /v1/credentialsto materialize an SD-JWT VC from the stored evaluation.
 The caller is a backend (a program registry, a benefits portal) that holds a Registry Notary API key or an OIDC token.
 The credential ends up wherever the calling backend chooses to send it. - OID4VCI offer flow.
 The caller is a wallet, not a backend.
 Registry Notary publishes

 /.well-known/openid-credential-issuerso the wallet learns the credential endpoint, the nonce endpoint, and the supported credential configurations.
 The wallet (or a portal acting on the wallet’s behalf) fetches aCredentialOfferfromGET /oid4vci/credential-offer, the user authenticates at the configured authorization server, the wallet callsPOST /oid4vci/nonceto get ac_nonce, signs a proof-of-possession JWT with itsdid:jwkkey, and posts the bearer access token plus the proof toPOST /oid4vci/credential.
-The choreography is implemented in the Notary server’s API module atcrates/registry-notary-server/src/api.rs. - Verifiable receipt only.
+The choreography is implemented in the Notary server’s API module atcrates/registry-notary-server/src/api.rs.
+The offer can carry an authorization-code grant (the user authenticates at the authorization server, as in the authorization-code grant) or a pre-authorized-code grant; the hosted lab uses pre-authorized-code with eSignet (an open-source identity and e-signature platform) as the authorization server. - Verifiable receipt only.
 The caller does not need a credential at all.
 It calls

 compact signed JWT to

-POST /federation/v1/evaluations; the serving Notary verifies peer policy, replay state, purpose, profile, and audience before source reads, then returns a compact signed JWT response.
+POST /federation/v1/evaluations; the serving Notary verifies peer policy, replay state, purpose, profile, and audience before claim evaluation, then returns a compact signed JWT response.
+Federation profiles are source-free in this version and cannot select aregistry_backedclaim.
 This path returns a scoped evaluation result, not a credential.

 Selective disclosure properties